dividedbyzeroco/warp-server/readme.md

 + `username`: a unique string used for auth
 + `email`: a valid email address that can be used for verification
 + `password`: a secret string used for auth
-+ `role`: a string defining the access level of a user

 In addition, the `User` class has built-in `Triggers` that check whether the supplied `username` and `email` keys are valid and unique.
 It also prevents users from retrieving the raw `password` field, as well as ensuring that database operations to the `user` are only made by the `user` itself or by administrators using `master` mode.